PhyoMyanmarKyaw/AI-Art/README.md

 # AI-Art

-I am a big fan of Stable Diffusion.
-I am creating this sample project to test Stable Diffusion using CoreML.</br>
+<i>❤️ I am a big fan of Stable Diffusion ❤️</i></br>
-This is the beginning of text-to-image generation and needs a lot of work to make it perfect.</br>
+I am creating this sample project to test Stable Diffusion using apple's CoreML: [ML-Stable-Diffusion](https://github.com/apple/ml-stable-diffusion).</br> This is the beginning of text-to-image generation and needs a lot of work to make it perfect.
 So feel free to contribute to this project as well.</br></br>

 ![demo](https://github.com/PhyoMyanmarKyaw/AI-Art/assets/6734127/bcc4bbfd-291f-4fe7-bf48-22c4e1ba953e)